 Benjamin recommends this cleanser for pregnant women because it's gentle and contains allantoin and panthenol.
 "Allantoin is a compound derived from the comfrey plant that soothes, hydrates, and heals skin, and panthenol is a form of vitamin B5 that hydrates, calms, and protects skin from irritation," she explains.

 "The best thing you can do to prevent melasma from further developing is to wear a physical sunscreen every day like this one," Feighny says.
 "Shielding skin from UV damage will help ensure melasma doesn't get any worse."
-She says to wait to actually treat hyperpigmentation until you're done breastfeeding, as a lot of the topical treatments for this can enter the bloodstream.

 All of True Botanicals' products are formulated without harmful ingredients, but they take extra care with the products in their pregnancy collection.
 What's deemed safe for an adult isn't the same as for a developing human.
 This serum is super gentle and contains a blend of hyaluronic acid plus green and white tea.